Who we work with

 The success of our current strategy depends on Plunkett collaborating with national, regional and local organisations to reach more communities and make the best use of shared skills and resources.

 At a national level, we work closely with infrastructure organisations who share our concern for supporting community businesses including Locality, Co-operatives UK, ACRE, Rural Community Councils and NALC.
+We are also a provider for The Hive.
 In Scotland, Wales and Northern Ireland we work with organisations such as Community Shares Scotland, Wales Co-operative Centre and Co-operative Alternatives to ensure our services are relevant in different nations and as far as possible complement, rather than duplicate, other services.
 We also sometimes subcontract our services to local organisations where they are better placed to deliver locally, or have more relevant skills.
 We are always open to working in partnership and if you have an idea on collaborating, please do get in touch.

 Plunkett is a proud member of a number of alliances where our remit is to represent both rural and community business perspectives.
 We always seek to represent the voice of our members to influence and campaign for positive change on their behalf.
 Working alongside other national and regional partners, we proud members of The Rural Coalition (England), The Community Wealth Fund, the Rural Services Network, The Communities Partnership Board (England), National Rural Mental Health Forum (Scotland), Community Business Stakeholder Panel (England), the Government’s Loneliness Action Group, led by the Red Cross.